Alan Pogue: Early years

-Documenting social justice
+Career

-Pogue found the University of Texas student protests against the Vietnam War a natural subject in 1970.
+Pogue found the University of Texas students’ protests against the Vietnam War to be a common subject in 1970.
 He also documented active-duty soldiers from Fort Hood, gathering in front of a G.I. coffeehouse, prior to demonstrating against the war in Killeen, Texas.
-This led to a lifetime of photography that captures striking images of intimate human conditions, with an unwavering eye.
-His work focuses on social justice, and spans geographies from Cuba to Iraq.
+This led to him further pursuing photography, aiming to capture striking images of intimate human conditions.
+His work focuses on social justice, and spans multiple geographies, from the mainland US, to Cuba, to Iraq.

-A 1972 photograph documented the struggle of women and reproductive freedom.
-It shows a woman in the University YMCA on the phone, providing birth control and abortion information.
-That woman later helped persuade Sarah Weddington to take on the landmark Roe v.
+Of note, a 1972 photograph taken during the struggle for reproductive freedom taken by Pogue shows a woman in the University YMCA on the phone, providing information on birth control and abortion.
+The woman in this image later helped persuade Sarah Weddington to take on the landmark Roe v.
 Wade case.

-During 1974, Pogue's lens captured civil rights protests on Austin's east side, where Brown Berets led hundreds of marchers to the police station to protest killings of Mexican American and African American youths by the police.
-In 1982 he again documented a demonstration, this time after a Mexican American youth was killed by Dallas police.
+During 1974, Pogue captured images of civil rights protests on Austin's east side, where Brown Berets led hundreds of marchers to the police station to protest killings of Mexican American and African American youths by the police.
+In 1982, he again documented a demonstration, this time after a Mexican American youth was killed by Dallas police.

 His interest in social justice organizations grew and they became both the subject of his documentary photography and his politics.
 He used showings of his photography to speak about social injustice.
 His 1979 "The Short-Handled Hoe" from Hidalgo, Texas exposed the cruelty of growers forcing field workers to bend over solely to discern whether they were working.
 He documented the work of the United Farm Workers, and photographed its leaders, Cesar Chavez and Dolores Huerta.
 Pogue provided a 1993 photograph titled 'Farmworker Women' to support the National Center for Farmworker Health.
 The 'Migrant Clinicians Network' is a beneficiary of Pogue's support.

 Pogue used his photography to document the plight of prisoners held in the Texas state prison system.
-His 'Photographs from prison' supports the work of Citizens United for Rehabilitation of Errants (CURE) a grassroots organization of Texas origin.
+His 'Photographs from prison' support the work of Citizens United for Rehabilitation of Errants (CURE) a grassroots organization of Texas origin.
 He has chronicled inmates sitting on Texas' death row.
 His photographs appear in 'Behind the Walls: A Guide for Families and Friends of Texas Prison Inmates' by Antonio Antonio Renaud.

 When members of the Christian Peacemaker Team chained themselves to a house in the West Bank in 1998, attempting to prevent its demolition by Israeli forces, Pogue preserved the moment on film.
-In Jerusalem, his camera found members of Bat Shalom's Women in Black, while they protested the occupation of Palestine.
+In Jerusalem, he captured the members of Bat Shalom's Women in Black, while they protested the occupation of Palestine.

 During the embargo of Iraq following the 1991 first Gulf War, Pogue went to Iraq, despite a State Department ban on travel there.
-Near Basra he photographed an Iraqi girl, Asraa' Mizyad, whose arm was severed by fragment from a U.S. cruise missile.
+Near Basra he photographed an Iraqi girl, Asraa' Mizyad, whose arm was severed by a fragment from a U.S. cruise missile.
 This image is among Pogue's most well known.
 He made five trips to Iraq with Veterans For Peace between 1998 and 2004.